AeroVILab-AHU/LWGANet/classification/README.md

-# LWGANet: A Lightweight Group Attention Backbone for Remote Sensing Visual Tasks
+# LWGANet: Addressing Spatial and Channel Redundancy in Remote Sensing Visual Tasks with Light-Weight Grouped Attention

 This is the official Pytorch/Pytorch implementation of the paper: <br/>
-> **LWGANet: A Lightweight Group Attention Backbone for Remote Sensing Visual Tasks**
+> **LWGANet: Addressing Spatial and Channel Redundancy in Remote Sensing Visual Tasks with Light-Weight Grouped Attention**
->
-> Wei Lu, Si-Bao Chen*, Chris H. Q. Ding, Jin Tang, and Bin Luo, Senior Member, IEEE
->
->  *IEEE Transactions on Image Processing (TIP), In peer review.* [arXiv](https://arxiv.org/abs/2501.10040)
 >
 ----

 <p align="center">